 Also, I’m making these freely available, with no strings attached.
-But I have one request: if you use one of these logbooks in completing an AL observing club, I would be most grateful if you would let me know, either by leaving a comment below or by e-mailing me at email@example.com.
+But I have one request: if you use one of these logbooks in completing an AL observing club (or a Messier Marathon), I would be most grateful if you would let me know, either by leaving a comment below or by e-mailing me at email@example.com.
 (If you’re really grateful, there is an easy, free way for you to support this blog.)
 Clear skies, and good luck!

 - January 13, 2010: except for the original Messier Logbook, all of the deep sky logbooks now have RA and Dec coordinates for every target.

 - January 15, 2010:added Urban Club logbook, and Messier Marathon, Binocular Messier, and Deep Sky Binocular logbooks now indicate which objects overlap among lists.

 - February 9, 2010: added Double Star logbook.